mobilabsolutions/stash-sdk-android/lib/src/main/java/com/mobilabsolutions/payment/android/psdk/payment-sdk-package-description.md

  */
 # Package com.mobilabsolutions.payment.android.psdk

-Payment SDK
+Stash

-Public api of the payment SDK.
-Through these classes you can configure the Payment SDK, customize the appearance of the prebuild UI components and register the payment methods.
+Public api of the Stash.
+Through these classes you can configure the Stash, customize the appearance of the prebuilt UI components and register the payment methods.